African art: Ghana

 Akan art originated among the Akan people.
-Akan art is known for its vibrant artistic traditions, including textiles, sculptures, Akan gold weights, as well as gold and silver jewelry.
-The Akan people are known for their strong connection between visual and verbal expressions and a distinctive blending of art and philosophy.
-Akan culture values gold above all other metals and believes that it can portray the supernatural elements behind many things, including royal authority and cultural values.
-The Asante, who is a dominant Akan-speaking culture in Ghana, trace their origins back to the arrival of a golden-stool, which is now said to hold the soul of the Asante nation within it.
-Gold was considered an earthly counterpart to the sun and was often utilized in art to display the importance of the king, making it an essential representation of their cultural and social values.
-Kente cloth is another extremely important art tradition of Akan culture.
-Tradition states that Kente cloth originated as weavers tried to copy the weaving abilities of spiders with their webs.
-Kente cloth is world renowned for its colors and patterns.
-Its original purpose was to portray royal power and authority, but has now become a symbol of tradition and has been adopted by several other cultures.
+Akan art includes traditions such as textiles, sculpture, Akan goldweights, and gold and silver jewelry.
+Akan art is characterized by a connection between visual and verbal expression and a blending of art and philosophy.
+Akan culture values gold above other metals, and it is used to represent supernatural elements, royal authority, and cultural values.
+According to Asante oral tradition, their origins are linked to the arrival of a golden stool, which is believed to hold the soul of the Asante nation.
+In some Akan cultural beliefs, gold symbolized the sun and was associated with royal authority.
+It was often used in art to signify the king's importance, representing key cultural and social values.
+Kente cloth is another important art tradition of Akan culture.
+According to oral tradition, Kente cloth originated from attempts to replicate spider webs through weaving.
+Kente cloth is recognized for its colors and intricate patterns.
+Its original purpose was to represent royal power and authority, but it has since become a symbol of tradition and has been adopted by other cultures.

 Nigeria

-Nigerian culture is illustrated through art and folklore.
-Nigeria draws its inspiration for their art from traditional folk heritage of the region.
-There are different types of artwork from the Nigerian culture.
-Some of these works of art can be stone carvings, potteries, glass work, wood carvings and bronze works.
-Benin and Awka are considered to be the central places for wood carving.
-Woodcarvers have been thriving throughout the south of Nigeria from time immemorial.
+Nigerian art is inspired by the country's diverse folklore and traditional heritage.
+Art forms from Nigeria include stone carvings, pottery, glasswork, woodcarvings, and bronze works.
+Benin and Awka are known as centers for wood carving, a craft that has long been practiced throughout southern Nigeria.